Hedge funds hook shipping stocks grappling for recovery

 By contrast, oil tankers are likely to see tougher times for now with weak freight rates hitting bottom lines of operators.

-Hedge fund ownership of Nordic American Tanker (NAT.N), which ships oil, for example, rose to 27 percent at year-end, from 2.4 percent at end-September, according to the data from Symmetric, which tracks investment funds.
+Hedge fund ownership of Nordic American Tanker, which ships oil, for example, rose to 27 percent at year-end, from 2.4 percent at end-September, according to the data from Symmetric, which tracks investment funds.
 Data for earlier periods was not immediately available.

-And ownership by hedge funds of Dryships Inc (DRYS.O), which is active in dry bulk, tanker and offshore shipping markets, meanwhile, rose to 80 percent, from 10.3 percent.
+And ownership by hedge funds of Dryships Inc, which is active in dry bulk, tanker and offshore shipping markets, meanwhile, rose to 80 percent, from 10.3 percent.

-Hedge funds had invested $308 million (218.97 million pounds) in Kirby Corp (KEX.N), $26 million in Nordic American Tanker and $9 million in Dryships.
+Hedge funds had invested $308 million in Kirby Corp, $26 million in Nordic American Tanker and $9 million in Dryships.

-Dry bulk firm Golden Ocean (GOGL.O) and oil transporter Teekay Tankers (TNK.N) were also popular as well as Ship Finance International (SFL.N), which has a diversified fleet, the data showed.
+Dry bulk firm Golden Ocean and oil transporter Teekay Tankers were also popular as well as Ship Finance International, which has a diversified fleet, the data showed.

 Funds had also invested $35 million to their holdings of Golden Ocean and $77 million in Ship Finance International.

-Some hedge funds have started moving into liquefied natural gas (LNG) tanker stocks, investing $4 million in Dynagas LNG Partners (DLNG.N), and $62 million in Golar LNG Partners (GMLP.O) after pulling back from the sector in the preceding three months.
+Some hedge funds have started moving into liquefied natural gas (LNG) tanker stocks, investing $4 million in Dynagas LNG Partners, and $62 million in Golar LNG Partners after pulling back from the sector in the preceding three months.